40net-cloud/fortinet-azure-solutions/FortiManager/ha/README.md

 - During deployment the root certificate (DigiCert Global Root G2) for management.azure.com is added.
 This certificate can also be downloaded [here](https://learn.microsoft.com/en-us/azure/security/fundamentals/azure-ca-details?tabs=root-and-subordinate-cas-list) and added as a local CA certificate on the FortiManager
 - For the failover process, FortiManager uses managed identity on Microsoft Azure to migrate the public IP.
 Assign either the network contributor or a custom role to the resource group containing the FortiManager resources (VM, network interface, public ip address, network security group).
 More information can be found [here](#vrrp-managed identity)
 - The FortiManager devices need to have outbound access to management.azure.com via either the attached public IPs or another outbound path
+- Reboot the active FortiManager if the public VIP is not reachable.

 FortiManager A and FortiManager B configuration should be like below: